PhD (Anthropology) BA Hons (Anthropology & Archaeology) James Cook University of North Queensland

-Julie joined CAEPR in 2006 and is researching Indigenous cultures of work and aspiration in urban contexts and development initiatives in remote Torres Strait.
+Julie is an anthropologist currently researching Indigenous cultures of work and achievement in professional contexts and development initiatives in remote Torres Strait.

-2013 - Co-Editor (with Dr Boyd Hunter), the Australian Journal of Social Issues
+Co-Editor (with Dr Boyd Hunter), the Australian Journal of Social Issues (2013-present)

 Key publications & research

 Lahn J (2012) Aboriginal Professionals: work, class and culture.
 In, Howard-Wagner, D., Habibis, D., and T. Petray (eds), Theorising Indigenous Sociology: developing Australian and international approaches, pp.1-11.

 Lahn J (2012) Poverty, Work and Social Networks: the role of social capital for Aboriginal People in Urban Australian Locales.
 Urban Policy and Research 30:1-16.